khanhducle/khanhducle.github.io/image_scoring.md

 <p align="center">
     <b>Image Scoring Module</b>
 </p>
 The target results in the index image database are assigned with a relevance score for ranking and then returned to users.
 The relevance score can be defined by measuring distance between the BOVW feature vector obtained from Image Representation module.
-There are a lot of similarity functions to measure how “similar” two feature vectors are, but two important ones commonly used in CBIR are **chi-squared distance** and **cosine distance**:
+There are a lot of similarity functions to measure how “similar” two feature vectors are, but two important ones commonly used in CBIR are **chi-squared distance** and **cosine distance**

 **Chi-squared distance** measure the distance between two histograms.
 Images that have a chi-squared distance of 0 will be considered to be identical to each other.
 As the chi-squared similarity value increase, the images are less similar to each other.
 <p align="center">